If you’re wondering where to find grand-slam, out-of-the-park sports writing jobs, you’ve come to the right place.

 Should I Start a Sports Blog?

-If you’ve had success with sports blogging jobs, starting your own is something to consider.
+If you’ve had success with sports blogging jobs, or have created niche websites before, starting your own sports blog is something to consider.

 But first, a truth bomb: